luisqtr/exciteometer/docs/2_SetupDevices.md

 - When creating a **built of your app in Unity** for Windows, it will prompt a Windows Security alert the first time you open your `.exe`.
 This message is shown because the Excite-O-Meter uses internally socket communication to send data between the sensor and Unity.
 If you do not approve this message, your application will not be able to receive data from the Excite-O-Meter.
 This issue can be fixed creating an explicit exception for incoming messages in Windows Firewall.

-## Excite-O-Meter Devices | Android   <a name="app1a"></a>
+## Excite-O-Meter | Devices > Android

 The application is compatible with Android v6.0 or greater, API>=23.

 ### Installation

-1. Send the .apk to the mobile phone either connecting it to the computer or direct download from the Excite-O-Meter [website](http://exciteometer.eu/).
+1. Send the `.apk` to the mobile phone either connecting it to the computer or direct download from the Excite-O-Meter [website](http://exciteometer.eu/).
 1. Search in the **Settings** of the phone the option to allow unknown sources ([help](https://www.androidcentral.com/unknown-sources)) from either the file explorer or Google Chrome (depending the app used to download the APK).
 1. If the pop-up with Google Play Protect appears, click on **Install anyway**.
 This prompt is likely to be shown because physiological data is sent through the network silently.
 1. During execution, the app requires the following permissions: